 Any time you have these symptoms and suspect you have breathed in poison ivy, it is advisable to seek medical attention.
 When it comes to breathing in harmful toxins, it is always better to be safe than sorry!

 While the poison ivy plant can lead to painful skin rashes, it also has some healing properties.
-The leaf extract, Outdoor Joe's Poison Ivy Pro (formerly Rhus Tox), when purified into a homeopathic solution, can be used to treat a variety of ailments.
-While the leaves and oils of poison ivy plants can lead to painful blisters on the skin, this same oil extract is actually used to help build an immunity to poison ivy when taken as a supplement.
+The leaf extract, Outdoor Joe's Poison Ivy Pro® (formerly Rhus Tox), when purified into a homeopathic solution, can be used to treat a variety of ailments.
+While the leaves and oils of poison ivy plants can lead to painful blisters on the skin, this same oil extract is actually used to help reduce sensitivity to poison ivy when taken as a supplement.
 It should be stressed again, however, that if you suspect you have breathed poison ivy, you should seek medical attention.